Best Income Protection Insurance For Contractors In 2024

 Is Income Protection the same as ASU?

 No, they are not the same.
-Accident, sickness and unemployment is a cheaper alternative.
+Accident, sickness and unemployment cover is a cheaper alternative.
 It does not offer a long-term option and does not have full medical underwriting.

 For contractors, are there other alternatives to full income protection cover?